 To be fair, on the surface, plenty's going along swimmingly.
 Peggy's at the top of her game at her (not so) new gig, proving she's excellent in a crisis when a Super Bowl ad goes awry.
 She's also proving she's been able to bring what Don taught her to this next, successful phase of her career.
 Megan, too, is enjoying professional success on a soap opera called To Have and to Hold.
 Yeah, she plays a maid, but she's getting written into more scripts with every passing week!
 As a "lying, cheating whore," sure, but so what?
 Don will still love her no matter what ...

 Though that doesn't mean he won't CHEAT!
 Yup, toward the end, we learned that Don's having an affair with his neighbor, heart surgeon Dr. Rosen's wife, Sylvia (played by Freaks & Geeks' Linda Cardellini).
 Ahhh, and, ladies and gentlemen -- he's baaaaack!
 Though he wishes he wasn't.
 He tells Sylvia that he wants to stop doing what they're doing, but it's clear that's easier said than done.

 Many lines tonight likely served as clues of what's to come in season 6, especially Roger's rant to his therapist about life being one "doorway" after the next and not being changed by experiences, despite feeling you should have been.
 But there's one that stood out to me, which seems to illustrate the direction Don may be headed in ... (and seemed like a full-circle reference to the ep opening on him laying in paradise, reading Dante's Inferno): "How do you get to Heaven?
 Something terrible needs to happen."

-What did you think about the premiere?
-Do you think Don genuinely wants to change?
+What did you think of the season premiere?
+Where do you think Don and everyone else is headed in season 6?